olpeh/olpeh.github.io/_posts/2021-01-17-new-year-same-blog.md

 In [my previous blog post](/2020/12/08/one-year-since-last-post.html), I wrote about how I have been unable to post new blog post because the project stopped working on my computer.
 Additionally, [my blog rewrite](https://github.com/olpeh/olpeh.github.io/pull/6){:target="\_blank"}{:rel="noopener"} has been on hold for a while now due to the pandemic and lack of time, motivation, and energy.
 In the previous post, I promised to finalize my blog rewrite soon in order to start publishing more content.

 However, since it was a new year, I decided to give my Jekyll based project one more chance – and it works! 🎉 I was able to install all the dependencies and start the project locally without problems.
-Thus, I'm going to leave my blog rewrite for now, and rather start focusing on prdoucing more content.
+Thus, I'm going to leave my blog rewrite for now, and rather start focusing on producing more content.

 I think the Jekyll based setup started working again after [the v1.11.0 release of Nokogiri](https://github.com/sparklemotion/nokogiri/releases/tag/v1.11.0){:target="\_blank"}{:rel="noopener"}.
 I'm not quite sure though, but I'm glad it is now working on my Ubuntu based laptop.